 Core Course Week: Study tour to Southern Sweden + a two-day seminar in Copenhagen

-Examine how Otherness has been imagined and depicted in Nordic and European literature.
-Through questioning the underlying assumptions in European literature, explore the processes of constructing and representing the Other in terms of race, gender, culture, social class, sexual orientation, religion, and nationality.
+The course examines how Otherness has been imagined and depicted in Nordic and European literature.
+Through questioning the underlying assumptions in European literature, we explore the processes of constructing and representing the Other in terms of gender, culture, ethnicity, social class, sexual orientation, religion, and nationality.

-Week-Long Study Tour: London-Oxford
+Week-Long Study Tour: London